anton-tchekov/unholy-c/README.md

 **you** (the programmer) do with it.

 Doing `var1 = var2` simply copies the bits from var2 into var1.

+However, there are typed literals.

+- Integer:
+	- Decimal: -25, 0, 1, 77, etc.
+	- Hexadecimal: 0xFF, 0xAA, etc.
+	- Binary: 0b1010, etc.

+- Floating Point: -42.57, 3.14, etc.

+- Boolean: true, false

+- Character: 'A', '7', '\n', '\\', '!', etc.

+- String (char array): "Hello World!"
+	- Note: The string will be placed in the programs readonly data area.
+In an expression, it will evaluate to a pointer to the first character of the string.
+The string is terminated by a '\0' character.

 ## Comments